-Lebanese MP believes government will be formed this week
+Lebanese politicians believe government will be formed this week

 Asked if the government would be formed within 24 to 48 hours, Abdul Rahim Mrad told al-Jadeed TV: “I believe it will have been formed, I believe so because the atmosphere today is this.”

-He is one of six pro-Hezbollah Sunni MPs whose representation in the cabinet has been one of several obstacles to the formation of the government to be led by prime minister-designate Saad al-Hariri, also a Sunni.
+He is one of six pro-Hezbollah Sunni Muslim MPs whose representation in the cabinet has been one of several obstacles to the formation of the government to be led by prime minister-designate Saad al-Hariri, also a Sunni.

-Hariri said on Tuesday this week would be decisive in efforts to form the government, seen as an essential first step toward addressing the country’s extensive economic ills including public debt equal to around 150 percent of GDP.
+Hariri said on Tuesday that this week would be decisive in efforts to form the government, but warned that this was “a last chance” to settle things.

+Caretaker information minister Melhem Riachi, of the anti-Hezbollah Christian Lebanese Forces party, wrote on Twitter: “And finally it is concluded on Friday Feb 1 2019,” without elaborating.

+Discussions over a new national unity government began after May’s national election, the first in nine years, and aimed to distribute cabinet positions among Lebanon’s main political blocs and according to its delicate sectarian balance.

+Concerns over the economy have been reflected in Lebanese bond prices and the costs of insuring against its public debt.

+The International Monetary Fund warned in June that urgent measures are needed to put Lebanon’s finances on a sustainable footing.

-The Hezbollah aligned Sunni MPs met the head of Hezbollah’s political office on Tuesday night.
+The Hezbollah-aligned Sunni MPs met senior Hezbollah official Hussein Khalil on Tuesday night.
 The heavily armed Iran-backed Shi’ite Hezbollah is the most powerful group in the country.

 Asked how the latest efforts differed from previous failed attempts to form the government, Mrad said: “The difference is there is a serious atmosphere.”